jordanrs/capybara-facebook-macros/README.md

 Within a capybara feature:

-    # given a css selector that triggers the auth dialogue, login and accept
+    # given a css selector that triggers the auth dialogue, login and accept.

     complete_facebook_dialogues_on_click('#login', {:email => testuser@fb.com , :password => 1234})

+    # email/password can be a hash or any class that has the attributes email, password ie test_user
+    # has test_user.email and test_user.password,
+    #

+    complete_facebook_dialogues_on_click('#login', test_user)

     # logout og facebook